Establishing Private Connect with Exoscale

 Can I use Spanning Tree over Private Connect?

-No!
-In fact, using Spanning Tree over Private Connect will immediately disable the network port for stability reasons.
+No, and be aware that Spanning Tree over Private Connect will immediately disable the network port for stability reasons.

-Can Exoscale advertise my IP range to my router(s) over BGP/ISIS/OSPF?
+Can Exoscale advertise my IP range to my routers over BGP/ISIS/OSPF?